hiro2233/nuttx/nuttx/README.txt

     - Semi-Optional apps/ Package
     - Installation Directories with Spaces in the Path
     - Downloading from Repositories
+    - Related Repositories
     - Notes about Header Files
   o Configuring NuttX
     - Instantiating "Canned" Configurations
+    - Refreshing Configurations
     - NuttX Configuration Tool
+    - Finding Selections in the Configuration Menus
+    - Reveal Hidden Configuration Options
+    - Make Sure that You on on the Right Platform
+    - Comparing Two Configurations
     - Incompatibilities with Older Configurations
     - NuttX Configuration Tool under DOS o Toolchains